suvit/django-privatesite/README.md

 And go to see, whats happen.

-In template you may user
+In template you may use

     {% url 'site1:myapp_car_changeview' %}
     {% url 'site2:myapp_car_change' car_id %}